AHassani92/face_semantic_segmentation/Data/README.md

 Please locate your datasets here.
 See Src/Data for examples on how to create the dataset object and generate the csv file.
+Examples include the Mut1ny semantic segmentation and labelled faces in the wild datasets.